KALASH27/WebPage_Designing/README.md

 # WebPage_Designing
-A animated webpage made using HTML5 , CSS3 abd its various transition and animation properties.
+An animated webpage made using HTML5 , CSS3 and it's various transition and animation properties.